How Much Assisted Living Costs and How to Pay for It

 Along with big differences in number of residents, services, amenities, activities, medical staff, meal options, and more, you’ll find huge cost differences.

-We found dramatic price differences from community to community.
-For assisted living, total costs for three years including upfront fees, rent, and typically needed services range from less than $110,000 to more than $395,000 among those that reported costs to us.
-For memory care, total costs for three years for a private studio apartment and related services range from less than $175,000 to more than $452,000.
+For assisted living, total costs for three years including upfront fees, rent, and typically needed services can range from less than $100,000 to more than $400,000.
+For memory care, total costs for three years for a private studio apartment and related services can range from less than $150,000 to more than $600,000.

 When assembling a list of prospective communities to tour, include several at different price points.
 You’ll find that resident satisfaction and quality of care and surroundings don’t always correspond to prices charged.